shashi/ArrayMeta.jl/README.md

 Although the prototype works the performance of `@arrayop` is far from optimal.
 These work items mainly deal with the performance:

+- Dispatch to `BLAS.gemm!` where possible.
 - Loop reordering
-- Blocked iteration to optimize for memory-locality
-- Tree reduce on chunks in Dagger
+- Communication / computation time optimizations in Dagger a la [Tensor Contraction Engine](http://www.csc.lsu.edu/~gb/TCE/)
-- Splitting up a large `ArrayOp` into composition of smaller operations to reduce communication costs in Dagger arrays. (e.g. Inner product can depend on half the number of chunks)

 ### Researchy things